drhsqlite/fossil-mirror/www/whyallinone.md

       Less time spent on project administration details means more time available to spend on the project itself.

-  2. Because of Fossil’s autosync feature, you get a backup of the wiki, tickets, forum, and so forth simply by cloning the repository to another machine and using that clone regularly.
+  2. Fossil’s autosync feature gives you an implicit backup of the wiki, tickets, forum, and so forth simply by cloning the repository to another machine and using that clone regularly.
       Since the typical Fossil usage pattern is to stand the repo up on a